DanielGordon1/task_manager/README.md

 _A platform designed to keep track of the stuff(taco's) you need to create._

-_Unclutter your mind and free you inner 🌮._
+_Unclutter your mind and free your inner 🌮._

 The application uses